 It is obviously beneficial to stay upright!
 Spikes or studs are the best way to do this.
 There are specialist cross country running shoes with a slightly more flexible spike plate than you'll find on a track spike, with shallow studs to compliment the spikes.

 The flexibility underfoot will feel more comfortable on the uneven ground of cross country courses.
-The Brooks Mach series or Adidas XCS, along with the Saucony Havok and New Balance XC700 v5 are all good options due to the fit of the uppers.
 In keeping with most spikes, new manufacturing processes allow them to be made with almost seamless uppers, making for a very comfortable fit.

 All round track spikes like the Nike Zoom Rival D or Adidas Allroundstar (which is also available in a Junior version), are fine for cross country, and great as a first pair of spikes, or for occasional spike users.
-They can be used for track training as well, just make sure to screw longer spikes in for cross-country (9mm or 12mm).
-The firmer spike plate of track spikes can be an issue if short sections of hard packed or stony trail are used.
+It's important to highlight that kids will grow out of them so quickly, and before you know you'll have to upgrade to a larger size, so alternating between cross country and track for juniors is suitable, just make sure to screw longer spikes in for cross-country (9mm or 12mm).
+Shout out to the kids who are involved and having fun!
+Check out our blog on how to care for your spikes!

-If you have faced the utter futility of trying to wash mud out of a white pair of socks after a muddy race go for a dark colour.
-Thickness of sock is the other choice to consider and opinions vary!
-Some choose a thin sock as it holds less moisture and is lighter so feels more 'competitive', others prefer a thicker padded sock either for comfort or warmth.
-For the thicker options try a wool mix sock such as Hilly Off Road which will keep your feet warmer in wet mud.
-Or for a thinner choice the simple Hilly Lite Anklet has been a long time best seller!
+For the thicker options try Hilly Supreme which will keep your feet warmer in wet mud.
+Or for a thinner choice the Hilly Lite Anklet has been a long time best seller!
 In between popular choices are the Feetures and Belega – both available In black.

 Weekly running tips, latest offers & eventsJOIN NOW